cartergoveas/inflation-consumer-spending-stata/README.md

 coming soon...

 ## Key Findings
 - There is a strong positive relationship between inflation and consumer spending.
-This means that as inflation increased in Canada, so did Consumer Spending.
+This means that as inflation increased in Canada, so did consumer spending.
 - The independent variables were shown to be significant with an exception of GDP deflator.
 - CPI was shown to be a very significant variable.
 - The control variables (GDP growth and interest rate) were significant and therefore suggest a strong relationship with consumer spending.